Yoshemith/mi-portafolio-mvc/README.md

 # MVC architectural pattern Practice with Express
 This a practice with MVC for a study project.

-Developed with an ongoing DigitalHouse Course.
+Developed with HTML, CSS, JS, Express & NodeJs.

 ## Description of MVC
 MVC consists of three parts: Model, View, Controller.

-Model: Handles data logic.
+* **Model:** Handles data logic.

-View: It displays the information from the model to the user.
+* **View:** It displays the information from the model to the user.

-Controller: It controls the data flow into a model object and updates the view whenever data changes.
+* **Controller:** It controls the data flow into a model object and updates the view whenever data changes.

+> Developed with an ongoing DigitalHouse Course.